i’m danna.

 Do you like stories?
 I’ve got a good one.
 But long story short:

-All design abides by the same core principles.
-The only variable is the medium.
-Guided by the belief that design is worthless if it doesn’t function, I draw from my multifaceted experiences across industries, my research skills, and my storytelling skills, to get to the root of what and for whom we’re truly designing for.
+Guided by the belief that design is worthless if it doesn’t function, I draw from my multifaceted experiences across industries, my research skills, and my storytelling skills, to get to the root of why and for whom we’re truly designing for.

 And then I make stuff.